-Upon notification of a probable outcome of 'repeat the year', 'dismissal', or 'administrative withdrawal' for failure to complete the curriculum with 6 years, a student may request that the Student Performance Committee (SPC) review their request to consider a different outcome.
+Upon notification of a probable outcome of 'repeat the year', 'dismissal', or 'administrative withdrawal' (as defined in the "Outcomes for Unsatisfactory Academic Progress" section of The Catalog), a student may request that the Student Performance Committee (SPC) consider a different outcome.
 To do so, the student must submit the SPC Request for Review Form within 5 working days of being notified of the applicable probable outcome.
 The request for review should include all relevant information and documentation that the student would like the Committee to consider.
 The Office of Student Affairs is available to assist students with this process.

-The Committee will review the request and the entirety of the student's academic record, and make a final recommendation to the Dean, who retains ultimate authorization/approval of all outcomes.
-When a student submits a 'request for review', the SPC will review their student record in its entirety and the committee reserves the right to consider any outcome it deems appropriate, which may be the same, greater, or lesser than the indicated 'probable outcome'.
+When a student submits a 'request for review', the student is provided an opportunity to present information before the SPC and the SPC will review their student record in its entirety.
+The committee reserves the right to consider any outcome it deems appropriate, which may be the same, greater, or lesser than the indicated 'probable outcome'.
+The Committee will make a final recommendation to the Dean, or Dean's designee, who retains ultimate authorization/approval of all outcomes.

 If a student fails to request review and/or fails to request review within the appropriate timeframes, the student will be notified, in writing, that the probable outcome is considered in effect, subject to any applicable University appeal rights.
 Please review the University catalog for further information related to the University Appeals Process.